 Get a Line of Credit Without a Credit Check

-Maybe you want access to more credit but aren’t interested in opening another credit card account.
-Consider Grain, an online platform that offers a digital line of credit with no credit check required.
+Maybe you want access to more credit but aren’t interested in another hard credit inquiry dragging down your score.
+Consider Grain, a digital platform that offers a virtual line of credit with no credit check required.
 Unlike a traditional credit card, you won’t have to undergo a hard credit check that hurts your score to apply.
 Even better, applying only takes a few minutes, and you’ll get a credit decision immediately.
+You can get started with Grain by visiting the website or downloading the mobile app today.

 Disclaimer: Credit offer based on cash flow in the linked checking account and may require a credit check.
 All accounts are subject to ID verification and approval.
 See your Credit Agreement and Terms of Service for further details.